ibmdbanalytics/ibmdbpy/docs/source/start.rst

 .. _Java: http://www.oracle.com/technetwork/java/javase/downloads/

-Furthermore, you need to download the latest version of the JDBC driver for DB2.
+Furthermore, you need to download the latest version of the JDBC driver for Db2.
 It is available through `IBM Support & Downloads`__.

 __ http://www-01.ibm.com/support/docview.wss?uid=swg21363866

 You need to put the ‘db2jcc.jar’ or ‘db2jcc4.jar’ file in the ibmdbpy site-package folder.
 When ibmdbpy runs, it checks whether one of those files exists in its installation folder and uses it to establish the connection.

 The connection is done using the JDBC URL string.
-For a dashDB instance on Bluemix, the JDBC URL string can be found on the dashDB Connection Information page.
+For a Db2 Warehouse on Cloud instance, the JDBC URL string can be found on the Db2 Connection Information page.

 >>> jdbc = 'jdbc:db2://<HOST>:<PORT>/<DBNAME>:user=<UID>;password=<PWD>'
 >>> IdaDataBase(jdbc)